 Indeed, European policies and legal frameworks are particularly cautious and prudent in relation to the challenges posed by emerging technologies.
 Firstly, wearables collect and process significant amounts of personal data.
 Their introduction into the workplace therefore risks creating a conflict between employees' rights to privacy and data protection, and employers' legal duty of care.
 Consequently, the only way to legally benefit from such digital devices is by ensuring full compliance with privacy and data protection legislation.
-From this perspective, health data processed by employers through wearables must be handled "lawfully, fairly, and in a transparent manner" name wearables must be handled "lawfully, fairly, and in a transparent manner" health.
+From this perspective, health data processed by employers through wearables must be handled "lawfully, fairly, and in a transparent manner", and used only "for a specified purpose", such as safeguarding workers' health.
 Any further processing for non-compatible purposes - for instance, performance management - is not permitted, in line with the principle of purpose limitation.
-The processing of personal data must also be "adequate, relevant and limited to what is necessary in relation to the purposes", in accordance with the principle of data minimisation 102.
+The processing of personal data must also be "adequate, relevant and limited to what is necessary in relation to the purposes", in accordance with the principle of data minimisation.